IvanR3D/webmob/README.md

 ## 🤝 Contributing

 We welcome contributions!
-While the source code isn't released yet, you can help by:
+You can help by:

 - 🐛 Reporting issues or suggestions
 - 📝 Improving documentation
+- 🌍 Translating documentation
 - 🎨 Providing design feedback
-- 🌍 Translating documentation
 - 📸 Sharing your WebMob build

 See [CONTRIBUTING.md](CONTRIBUTING.md) for details.